AuckeBos/dataplatform/README.md

 # Actions
 The dataplatform also provides operational-like actions.
 This can trigger actions based on data that is being loaded / received.
 An example of an action is sending emails, or training ML models.
 These actions are triggered by events, which will be sent by the proper flow.
 In the entity metadata, we define if and when an event should be sent.
 In the action metadata, we define stuff required for the action to be ran, and action type.
 Again, this metadata refers to the class that contains the logic.

+# Testing
+We refrain from deploying any code without unittests.
+This is partly because we want to force ourselves to learn to always write tests.
+Ofcourse, we again try to generate the tests, instead of writing them ourselves.
+We use an iterative approach:
+1. Write / generate docs
+2. Generate/update code
+3. Generate/update tests
+4. Step 2 if fails, else done

+All logic contains unit tests.
+Moreover, we have integration tests to test the flow of data through the system.
+For this purpose, we define a test system.
+The data of this system is generated.
+The storage is simple json files.
+Therefor we also have a json file system type.
+Integration tests use this test system.
+Moreover, there are recurring triggers that process the data of this source system on a regular basis, also in production.

+We use pytest.
+Tests are ran locally in VSCode, but also during build.
+Required to succeed, both unit and integration tests.